chanrl/RedditScammerDetector/README.md

 ## Summary

-Check out my [Medium post](https://medium.com/p/1bdc024c8d69/) for a detailed analysis of my investigation and findings!
+Check out my [Medium post IN PROGRESS](https://medium.com/p/1bdc024c8d69/) for a detailed analysis of my investigation and findings!
 Initial results showed promise, but model accuracy needs to increase before public use.

 ## Directory